canton7/RestEase/README.md

 RestEase is built on top of [HttpClient](https://msdn.microsoft.com/en-us/library/system.net.http.httpclient%28v=vs.118%29.aspx) and is deliberately a "leaky abstraction": it is easy to gain access to the full capabilities of HttpClient, giving you control and flexibility, when you need it.

-RestEase is heavily inspired by [Paul Betts' Refit](https://github.com/paulcbetts/refit), which in turn is inspired by Retrofit.
+RestEase is heavily inspired by [Ana Betts' Refit](https://github.com/paulcbetts/refit), which in turn is inspired by Retrofit.

 ### Table of Contents